antler/caribou-docs/resources/outline.md

     `1`, just like `:id`.  `:position` however can change, whereas once an `:id` is acquired it is invariant for the lifetime of the application.

+* **:locked** -- This boolean field, if `true`, prevents the given content item from being modified by a `caribou.model/update` call.
+This is handy to protect the built in model fields from arbitrary changes which could undermine the very functioning of Caribou itself.
+That is not to say built in models are unchangeable: new fields can be added to any model.
+But someone cannot remove the "Name" field from a model, for instance.
+Caribou needs this field to run.
+Probably you will not need to set this field yourself, but you could have a vital content item that plays a similar role in the application as a whole, in which case setting it to `locked` will safeguard that content from changing out from under you.

 ## Retrieving Content

 Once models and content have been created, the ideal thing would be to be able